VA Clinics

 TIPS

-Clinic Schedules are available in CPRS.
+• Clinic Schedules are available in CPRS.
 After logging in, a box will appear in the center of the screen where you can search for patients and see notifications.
 In the upper left corner of the box there are various lists you can select.
-Click the one for "Clinics".
-Search for "BT Neurology _____ (stroke, seizure, degenerative, etc) for the follow up patients.
-New patients are scheduled under "BT Neuro New/____".
+Click the one for "Clinics" and search using the clinic lists listed above.

 GOALS & OBJECTIVES